jsimell/Portfolio/README.md

 ## Using the website on your browser

-**You can access the website in this repo in your browser by following these simple steps:**
+**You can access the website in your browser by following these simple steps:**
 1. Install the Deno runtime by following the instrctions at: https://docs.deno.com/runtime/manual/getting_started/installation.
 2. Clone the contents from this repository to your local machine
      - either from the command line with git: `git clone git@github.com:jsimell/Portfolio.git`